 Profile statement must be concise and well-groomed to prove worthy of remembering to the recruiter.
 The summary statement is the key hook of a resume that decides whether the reader will come back to the resume, or even read it in full!

-The pivotal section in any professional resume, experience section is the soul of your construction resume.
+The pivotal section in any professional resume, the experience section is the soul of your construction resume.
 In this section, you must establish versatile experiences relevant to the responsibilities requested by the employer in the job description.
 It is best to avoid lengthy paragraphs in resumes as it proves difficult to find key points.

 When mentioning your past employers relevant to the job application, you must mention the nature of construction, net worth and duration you worked for the company as well.
 It is best to skip the timescale if you happen to have visible gaps in your work experience section.
 Another important point to remember when drafting a professional resume is a filter to sift your past jobs.
 Any job prior to ten years is irrelevant to the hiring committee and it is best that you avoid listing the same.

-Experience section in every resume must showcase creative technical decisions and history of work in construction by referencing to past jobs that are relevant to your current application.
-In fact, hiring managers and ATS software rummage for construction resumes with a history of creative or innovative industrial experience in construction.
+Experience section in every resume must showcase creative technical decisions and the history of work in construction by referencing to past jobs that are relevant to your current application.
+In fact, hiring managers and ATS software rummage for construction resume with a history of creative or innovative industrial experience in construction.
 Your ability to work under pressure and do overtime without jeopardizing health or safety is a bonus trait that will highlight your superlative abilities as a candidate to the hiring desk.

 Power verbs such as the below are prominently seen across construction resumes and prove your expertise and mastery in the field when added to your resumes.